 Weeks 15–20

-• 3D globe development & optimization
+• 3D globe engineering & performance optimization

 • 30-method sharing modal implementation

-• Confirmation email system with location maps
+• Confirmation email system with embedded location maps

-• Progressive form enhancements
+• Progressive form enhancements & IP geolocation

 4